WiseCat-Git/Improving-Data-Quality/README.md

 # Improving-Data-Quality

-# Objectives

-In this lab, you will learn how to:

-Resolve missing values.
-Convert the Date feature column to a datetime format.
-Rename a feature column, remove a value from a feature column.
-Create one-hot encoding features.
-Understand temporal feature conversions.

-# Learning Objectives

 Resolve missing values
 Convert the Date feature column to a datetime format Rename a feature column, remove a value from a feature column